 Social Networks for Trading

 There are also social networks where traders can make trades.
-It might be worth the fee for the information and tips.
+It might be worth the fee for the information and tips regarding the best stocks to invest in.
 Of course, the accuracy and quality vary from site to site.
 Here are a few that have been around for a while.

 - Trade.collective2.com – C2 gives investors access to trading systems designed by fellow traders.
 Viewing systems are free but using them costs money.
 To use a system, your brokerage account has to be connected to the C2 platform.
 Then, the system you choose will execute your trades.
 Pricing ranges from $19 $299 a month.